Espejo Mexican Cookie Recipe

 Remove from the oven, cool for about 3 minutes, and carefully transfer to a wire rack to finish cooling.

-round cookies on top of racks
+Eight round cookies on top of racks

-When the cookies are freshly baked, they are a bit brittle, but they take on a firmer consistency once they cool.
+Freshly baked cookies are a bit brittle, but they take on a firmer consistency once they cool.

 When the cookies are completely cold, prepare the frosting.
 Mix the three ingredients, sugar, water, and lemon juice, until it is very thick and spreadable.